Submission of an application dossier

 - for applications regarding pre-existing authorisations.

-In these cases, the N-number, which is always unchanged for the same formulation, is already known and the applicant can immediately send all packages to the relevant institutions with a clear indication of this N-number.
+In these cases, the N-number, which is always unchanged for the same formulation, is already known and the applicant can immediately send all packages with a clear indication of this N-number.
 Naturally, a given package is only necessary if there are underlying data that need to be assessed by the relevant expert.
 For example, for applications for existing authorisations, such as an application for an extension, usually no package of physico-chemistry or toxicology will be necessary.

 In order to simplify the procedure, the following practical observations apply: